• Skip to primary navigation

 Flour: I used Bob’s Red Mill 1:1 Gluten-Free Flour blend.
 You could also swap for almond flour, cassava flour or other flour of choice.
 Results may vary.

 Butter: You can use regular butter.
-I just prefer to use vegan butter.
+I prefer to use vegan butter.
 I use Earth Balance buttery sticks that measure 1/2 cup each.
 Microwave butter on low for about a minute so it’s gently melted vs. scorched.

 Oats: You can use quick cook or rolled oats.
-Make sure they’re labeled “gluten free.”
+Make sure they’re labeled “gluten-free.”
 Alternatively, you can use quinoa flakes.

 Sugar: You can use regular sugar vs. ZenSweet monk fruit sweetener.
 Follow these instructions: